-Boogie to these ‘Saturday Night Fever’ screenings
+‘Saturday Night Fever’ hitting NYC theaters for 40th anniversary - amNewYork

 It’s been 40 years and “Saturday Night Fever” is still ♫ stayin’ alive, stayin’ alive ♫.

-Watch John Travolta dance to the Bee Gees and strut his stuff through Brooklyn in the digitally remastered director’s cut edition, which is now available for purchase.
+Watch John Travolta dance to the Bee Gees and strut his stuff through Bay Ridge, Brooklyn, in the digitally remastered director’s cut edition, which is now available for purchase.

 Screening tickets go for $12.50 each.
 For more information, visit fathomevents.com.